Frequently Asked Questions About Uniting for Ukraine

 Supporters may provide evidence including, but not limited to:

-- Statement from the officer of a U.S. bank or other financial institution;
+- Statements from the officer of a U.S. bank or other financial institution;

 - A statement explaining the intent of the additional supporters to share financial responsibility to support the beneficiary.
-USCIS will assess the supporters’ ability to support the beneficiary collectively.
+We will assess the supporters’ ability to support the beneficiary collectively.

-- Does USCIS consider the beneficiary’s income and financial resources in determining the sufficiency of the supporter’s Form I-134?
+- Does USCIS consider the beneficiary’s income and financial resources in determining whether their Form I-134A is sufficient?

-No. In determining the sufficiency of the Form I-134, USCIS will not consider information pertaining to the beneficiary’s income or financial resources.
+No. When we are determining whether a Form I-134A is sufficient, we do not consider information about the beneficiary’s income or financial resources.

-- Is a bank officer’s statement required or will monthly bank statements be sufficient?
+- Is a bank officer’s statement required, or are monthly bank statements sufficient?

 - How much money should a supporter have to ensure they are able to financially support a beneficiary?

-- What types of support should supporters expect to provide to any beneficiary they agree to support?
+- What types of support should supporters expect to provide to a beneficiary they agree to support?

-Supporters commit to providing financial support and other resources to the beneficiary for the duration of the parole period.
+Supporters agree to provide financial support and other resources to the beneficiary for the duration of the parole period.
 Before committing to be a supporter, supporters should keep the following types of support in mind when deciding whether to support a beneficiary.
 Support for beneficiaries includes:

-- Receiving the beneficiary upon arrival in the United States and transporting them to initial housing;
+- Receiving the beneficiary when they arrive in the United States and transporting them to initial housing;

 - Ensuring that the beneficiary has safe and appropriate housing for the duration of their parole, as well as initial basic necessities;